jackabox/old.jackwhiting.co.uk/blog.md

 tags:
 permalink: /blog/
 ---
-I write tutorials, share snippets snippets and discuss useful tools.
 Here you can see what I’ve shared over the years.
+I tend to write tutorials, share snippets and discuss useful tools.
+Every now and then I'll talk about how I live with Crohn's Disease and how it affects my work.